Long-range Forecasting

 Conditions and Outlook

-Recent analysis of sea surface temperature (SST) anomalies over the equatorial Pacific shows well above-average SSTs over the Nino3.4 region, along with atmospheric indicators such as trade wind strength and cloudiness, indicating El Niño conditions.
-In the Indian Ocean, a positive Indian Ocean Dipole is present.
+Recent analysis of sea surface temperature (SST) anomalies over the equatorial Pacific shows average to slightly below-average SSTs across the equatorial Pacific Ocean, and along with atmospheric indicators such as trade wind strength and cloudiness, indicate ENSO-neutral conditions.
+In the Indian Ocean, the Indian Ocean Dipole is also neutral.

-During DJF 2023/2024, tropical cyclone frequency is predicted to be below average around the Philippine Sea and the Bay of Bengal, and below to near average around South China Sea.
+During JJA 2024, tropical cyclone frequency is predicted to be below average around the Philippine Sea and the Bay of Bengal, and near average around South China Sea.

-Taking into consideration the national level forecasts, the present state of the climate, and the forecasts available from the GPCs, ASEANCOF-21 agreed on the following consensus-based outlook for DJF 2023-24 over the ASEAN region:
+Taking into consideration the national level forecasts, the present state of the climate, and the forecasts available from the GPCs, ASEANCOF-22 agreed on the following consensus-based outlook for JJA 2024 over the ASEAN region:

 RAINFALL